 Design History: How Fuel Prices Shaped the Look of Cars

-From the elegant lines of classic cars to the sweeping shapes of modern electric vehicles, each era reflects its unique challenges and solutions.
+From the straight, simple forms of classic cars to the streamlined bodies of modern electric vehicles, each period shows how design adapted to new demands and conditions.

 Stages